Gaurav13Bisht/JavaRefresher/README.md

 # JavaRefresher
-This repo will contain all the codes done during java refresher sessions.
+This repo will contain all the codes done during java refresher/revision.